Moderate — Time to Talk to a Professional

 - Persistent low mood and loss of interest most days

-- Sleep disrupted (initial insomnia, early waking, or oversleeping)
+- Sleep disrupted (trouble falling asleep, early waking, or oversleeping)

 - Energy and concentration meaningfully reduced